 Mental Health and Wellness

 Mental Health and Wellness services are available to all currently registered students at EVC.
-Psychological services and Case Management services are available on campus Mondays through Thursdays, usually between the hours of 9:00 a.m. to 5:00 p.m.
-Our services are offered throughout the 16-week Fall and Spring semesters, but we are not available during the Winter and Summer sessions.
+Personal Counseling, Crisis Support, and Care Management services are available Mondays through Thursdays, usually between the hours of 9:00 a.m. to 5:00 p.m.
+Our services are offered throughout the 16-week Fall and Spring semesters, but we have only limited availability during the Winter and Summer sessions.
 Hours of operation are subject to change.
 Please visit our website or call (408) 270-6480 for more information.

-Psychological services on campus aim to help students cope with emotional and/or behavioral issues that may pose an obstacle to optimum academic success.
-We offer weekly, therapeutic support in different modalities: individual, couples, and group to students with culturally and ethnically diverse backgrounds, who may be experiencing some of the following concerns:
+Personal Counseling helps students cope with emotional and/or behavioral issues that may pose an obstacle to optimum academic success.
+We offer weekly, therapeutic support in different modalities (individual, couples, and group sessions) to students with culturally and ethnically diverse backgrounds, who may be experiencing some of the following concerns:

 - Work and College Stress